Guide to FAFSA for Graduate Students

 How much can FAFSA disburse for graduate school?

-Graduate students can borrow up to $20,500 in unsubsidized loans each year.
-PLUS loans are also an option, and allow students to borrow up to the cost of attendance.
+As a graduate student, you can borrow up to $20,500 in unsubsidized federal loans each year.
+Grad PLUS Loans are also an option, and allow students to borrow up to the cost of attendance for graduate school.

-Is financial aid harder to qualify for graduate students?
+Is it harder to qualify for financial aid as a graduate student?

 Do you need to make a new FAFSA account for graduate school?